This annual list of the best chocolate/candy franchises was revised and updated on April 18, 2023.

-Founded by Edgar Schaked in Winter Park, Florida in 1995 and franchising since 1999, the number of locations has been declining in recent years from 29 in 2011 to the current total of nine as listed on the company website (a gain of one from last year’s listed locations).
+Founded by Edgar Schaked in Winter Park, Florida in 1995 and franchising since 1999, the number of locations has been declining in recent years from 25 in 2019 to the current total of eight as listed on the company website (a gain of one from last year’s listed locations).

 5. Oh My Gosh Brigadeiros

 Oh My Gosh Brigadeiros has the challenge of constantly explaining its name, since most people in the US are not familiar with the brigadeiro, a traditional Brazilian treat made with condensed milk, cocoa powder, butter, and chocolate sprinkles.
 It can be categorized as a kind of truffle.
 OMG Brigadeiros brings its own twists and turns to the candy, with 15 different signature flavors.